 The data are collected and results compiled using widely accepted statistical methods that are appropriate for the intended use.
 Methods and assumptions (along with how and why they were decided) are fully documented and transparent.
 Where there is a standard, widely accepted methodology, this is adhered to unless there are good statistical reasons to depart from it.
 Where appropriate, independent experts advise on model assumptions and methods and their input is publicly available.

 For statistical research and management information, producers should use their professional judgement when deciding whether to apply the official or experimental statistics label.
 Consider the nature of the outputs, maturity of the work, methods used and considerations of statistical quality, including how the data complement existing official statistics.
-The National Statistician’s Guidance on Management Information and Official Statistics , GSS guidance on experimental statistics and OSR regulatory guidance on experimental statistics may be helpful.
+Guidance on publishing management information and experimental statistics may be helpful, as well as regulatory guidance on experimental statistics from the Office for Statistics Regulation (OSR).

 The data were produced by appropriately skilled analysts who are free from conflicts of interest, including political and commercial pressures.
 There is a commitment to transparency about methods, data and quality to allow for independent scrutiny, including the publication of assumptions and the justification for them.